virajbhutada/Students-Grievance-Management-System/README.md

 ## Introduction

-This project focuses on the development and implementation of a **Students' Grievance System** in educational institutions.
+This project focuses on the development and implementation of a **Students' Grievance Management System** in educational institutions.
 The system aims to address student concerns efficiently, providing them with a platform to voice their issues and seek resolution.
 The [Research Paper](https://www.jetir.org/view?paper=JETIR2304A80) delves into the benefits, challenges, and the necessity of such a system.

 ---